Towards Backdoor Attacks and Defense in Robust Machine Learning Models: Evaluation

 \textbf{Adversarial Accuracy:} Adversarial evaluation was performed with the same parameters as adversarial training for all datasets and models.
 In particular, all classifiers were evaluated with an adversarial attack budget of $0.5$ ($\epsilon$), and an attack step size of $1.5$ and set to take $20$ steps during adversarial attack.
-In addition, for adversarial evaluation, we use the best loss in PGD step as the attack (``use\_best": {\em True}), with no random restarts (``random\_restarts": 0) and no fade in epsilon along epochs (``eps\_fadein\_epochs": 0).
-Overall, results showed that all models maintained a similarly high adversarial accuracy for both clean and backdoor-infected models (\textit{see \Cref{tab:adv-accuracy} in \Cref{sec:additional-tabs}}).
-Specifically, we obtained 86.22\% adversarial accuracy, on average.
-Hence, adversarial training accuracy is not inhibited by the backdoor attack vector.
+In addition, for adversarial evaluation, we use the best loss in PGD step as the attack (``use\_best": {\em True}), with no random restarts (``random\_restarts": 0) and no fade in epsilon along epochs (``eps\_fadein\_epochs": 0). \autoref{tab:attack-success-and-accuracy} shows the average adversarial accuracy of our clean and backdoor-infected trained models for each dataset. \textit{In our evaluation, adversarial training accuracy is not inhibited by the backdoor attack vector.} All trained robust models maintained a similarly high adversarial accuracy for both clean and backdoor-infected models.
+Specifically, \Cref{tab:attack-success-and-accuracy} shows that \textit{backdoor-infected robust models have 83.21\% adversarial accuracy}, on average.
+In contrast, \textit{clean robust models have a slightly higher adversarial precision of 86.37\%}, on average (\textit{see \Cref{tab:attack-success-and-accuracy}}).

-\textbf{Attack Configuration:} We employed the backdoor data poisoning approach outlined in BadNets~\cite{BadNets} to inject backdoors during adversarial training for all datasets.
-For infected models and all datasets, we created a set of backdoor infected images by modifying a portion of the training datasets, specifically we apply a trigger to one percent of the clean images in the training set (e.g. 600 images for the MNIST dataset).
-Additionally, we modify the class label of each poisoned image to class seven for all datasets and all attack types, then we train DNN models with the modified training data to 100 epochs for Fashion-MNIST and MNIST, and 110 epochs for CIFAR-10.
+\textbf{Visible Backdoor Triggers:} For visible backdoor triggers, we employed the backdoor data poisoning approach outlined in BadNets~\cite{BadNets} to inject backdoors during adversarial training.
+For all datasets, we created a set of backdoor infected images by modifying a portion of the training datasets, specifically we apply a trigger to one percent (1\%) of the clean images in the training set (e.g., 600 images for the MNIST dataset).
+Additionally, we modify the class label of each poisoned image to class seven (7) for all datasets and all attack types, then we train DNN models with the modified training data to 100 epochs for Fashion-MNIST and MNIST, and 110 epochs for CIFAR-10.